Under the Flags, the Sun: Release

 Under the Flags, the Sun had its world premiere at the 75th Berlin International Film Festival on February 17, 2025, in the Panorama Section.

 On March 10, 2025, it competed in the International Competition at the 27th Thessaloniki Documentary Festival vying for the Golden Alexander.
 On 14 April 2025, it was presented in the 'Documentary Time' at the International Istanbul Film Festival.
 It also made it to a new section 'Political Studies', that "explores the influence of those in power on our reality and dissects their methods of action" at the 22nd Millennium Docs Against Gravity and was presented on 9 May 2025.

 On 18 June, it was screened in the Memories Strands of the Sheffield DocFest for its United Kingdom premiere.

 It also competed in Ciné+ Competition at the FIDMarseille in July 2025, and in Latin American Documentary section at the 29th Lima Film Festival on 12 August 2025.

 In September the film was presented at the Camden International Film Festival on 12, and in the Zabaltegi-Tabakalera section of the 73rd San Sebastián International Film Festival on 24 September 2025.

 The film is scheduled for commercial release on September 18, 2025, in Paraguayan theaters.

+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 6 January 2026.

 In February 2025, Cinephil acquired the international sales rights of the film.
 In August Icarus Films, a distributor of documentary films in North America, acquired the North American rights of the film.